rosiegardner/Marios_Specialty_Foods/README.md

 ## Setup/Installation Requirements

 * https://github.com/rosiegardner/Marios_Specialty_Foods.git
-* Clone of download this repository onto your desktop
+* Clone or download this repository onto your desktop
 * Navigate to the top-level of directory
 * Open VScode.
 * CD into root directory and bundle install project